ruedoux/SGT/README.md

 The library works well with [Moq](https://github.com/moq/moq) as far as I have tested.
 You can use mocks in all test methods without issue.

-You can easily add Moq to your project using:
+You can add Moq to your project using:
 ```
 dotnet add package Moq --version <LATEST VERSION>
 ```